muskandn/WatchfulEye/README.md

 ### There are two parts of of this project:

 #### 1) The implementation of an example System code in Python (in the `SystemCode` directory) :-
+This directory offers a Python script implementation that is simple to connect with CCTV systems.
+It is a multithreaded Python script that runs the ML model in one thread while simultaneously capturing frames from a video stream in another thread using the OpenCV library.
+This guarantees both the efficient use of computer resources and the seamless execution of many predictions by the ML model.